isc-projects/kea/doc/sphinx/arm/hooks.rst

     because the parameters specified for the library (or the files those parameters point to) may have changed.

-Since Kea-2.7.6, the server is able to load hook libraries specifying only the binary name, if they reside in the default installation directory (the path is OS specific).
-The default hook libraries installation path is provided in the config report as "Hooks directory".
+As of Kea 2.7.8, hook libriares may only be loaded from the default installation directory which is provided in the config report as "Hooks directory".
+If a path other than the default installation directory is specified Kea will emit an error and refuse to load the library.
+For ease of use the path may simply be omitted.

 .. code-block:: json